loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/pr-environments/README.md

 **with vCluster and Argo CD**

-This example leverages the vCluster Platform Argo CD integration that automatically adds a vCluster instance to an Argo CD instance that has been added to a vCluster Platform Project by creating an Argo CD Cluster `Secret`.
-This integration includes the syncing of the `VirtualClusterInstance` CRD `metadata.labels` to the Argo CD Cluster `Secret`.
-These `labels` can then be used with the Argo CD Application Set Cluster Generator.
+This example leverages the vCluster Platform Argo CD integration that automatically adds a vCluster instance to an Argo CD instance as an Application deployment server.
+This requires that the Argo CD instance has been integrated with a vCluster Platform Project.
+The vCluster Platform will then create an Argo CD Cluster `Secret` when a vCluster is created in the Project and either manually or automatically added to Argo CD.
+This integration also includes the syncing of the `VirtualClusterInstance` CRD `metadata.labels` to the Argo CD Cluster `Secret`.
+These `labels` can then be used with the [Argo CD Application Set Cluster Generator](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators-Cluster/#pass-additional-key-value-pairs-via-values-field).

 On the Argo CD side, this examples leverages two different Argo CD Application Sets.
 The first Application Set is responsible for creating the vCluster for the Pull Request.
 The second Application Set is responsible for deploying the example application to that vCluster.